 Sciolino Artist Management (SAM) is a New York-based artist management firm, founded in 2006 and dedicated to finding creative programming solutions for orchestras, presenters, and festivals.
 SAM artists perform at the highest artistic level while advancing the educational and audience engagement goals of presenting organizations.

-SAM’s roster of award-winning musicians includes four Avery Fisher Career Grant recipients, and winners of a Borletti-Buitoni Trust fellowship and Chamber Music America’s Cleveland Quartet Award.
+SAM’s roster of award-winning musicians includes three Avery Fisher Career Grant recipients, winners of Chamber Music America’s Cleveland Quartet Award, and three first-place Sphinx Competition winners.
 Among its first clients was Harlem Quartet, founded by Sphinx, the organization dedicated to advancing the careers of Black and Latinx string players.

-Soloists on the SAM roster include Michael Brown, Aldo López-Gavilán, and Gabriela Martinez, piano; Amy Porter, flute; Francisco Fullana and Melissa White, violin; Juan-Miguel Herna...ndez, viola; Carter Brey and Nicholas Canellakis, cello.
-Ensembles include the Canellakis-Brown Duo (cello & piano); Trio Virado (flute, viola, guitar); Harlem Quartet (string quartet); Harlem Quartet with Aldo López-Gavilán (piano/string quintet), and Rolston String Quartet.
+Soloists on the SAM roster include Michael Brown and Gabriela Martinez, piano; Kinan Azmeh, clarinet; Amy Porter, flute; Francisco Fullana and Melissa White, violin; Juan-Miguel Her...nandez, viola; Carter Brey and Nicholas Canellakis, cello.
+Ensembles include the Canellakis-Brown Duo (cello & piano); Trio Virado (flute, viola, guitar); Harlem Quartet (string quartet); and Rolston String Quartet.
 Also on the SAM roster is Piotr Gajewski, Music Director & Conductor of the National Philharmonic.